Nevada Divorce Laws

 Divorce Laws in Nevada

 If there is one state in America associated with quick marriages and even quicker divorces, it is Nevada.
-On the average there are over 120,000 marriages performed every year in Nevada.
-Most popular are the drive-though chapels that can be found in Las Vegas.
+On average there are over 120,000 marriages performed every year in Nevada.
+Most popular are the drive-through chapels that can be found in Las Vegas.

 Types of Nevada Divorce